deadlyvipers/dojo_rules/introduction.md

 Here I am, Husain Abdali from Bahrain.
-I love Git.
+I love JavaScript.
 It is my favorite path.